0xrootAnon/core-programming-logic/logic-notes/medium/loops-and-series/fact.md

-# 📦Factorial of a Number
+# Factorial of a Number

 - What is a Factorial?
 -The factorial of a non-negative integer n is the product of all positive integers less than or equal to n.